 For land use planning around airports, Australia has adopted the Australian Noise Exposure Forecast (ANEF) system, which describes cumulative aircraft noise for an 'average annual day'.
-The ANEF system was developed on the basis of social survey data which aimed to correlate aircraft noise exposure with community reaction in residential areas.
 The ANEF system is useful for controlling new noise sensitive developments near airports.
 An Australian Noise Exposure Concept (ANEC) is a noise chart produced for a hypothetical future airport usage pattern.
 ANEC noise exposure contours are calculated using the same methods as the ANEF; however, they use indicative data on aircraft types, aircraft operations and flight paths.
 Australian Standard 2021:2015 contains advice on the acceptability of building sites based on ANEF zones.
 The acceptability criteria vary depending on the type of land use.
 An aircraft noise exposure level of less than 20 ANEF is considered acceptable for the building of new residential dwellings.

-Forecast noise exposure level (ANEF) Building type Acceptable Conditionally acceptable Unacceptable House, home, unit, flat, caravan park Less than 20 ANEF 20 to 25 ANEF Greater than 25 ANEF Hotel, motel, hostel Less than 25 ANEF 25 LU 30 ANEF Greater than 30 ANEF School, university Less than 20 ANEF 20 to 25 ANEF Greater than 25 ANEF Hospital, nursing home Less than 20 ANEF 20 to 25 ANEF Greater than 25 ANEF Public building Less than 20 ANEF 20 to 25 ANEF Greater than 30 ANEF Commercial building Less than 25 ANEF 25 to 30 ANEF Greater than 35 ANEF Light industrial Less than 30 ANEF 30 to 40 ANEF Greater than 40 ANEF Other industrial Acceptable in all ANEF zon es
+Forecast noise exposure level (ANEF) Building type Acceptable Conditionally acceptable Unacceptable House, home, unit, flat, caravan park Less than 20 ANEF 20 to 25 ANEF Greater than 25 ANEF Hotel, motel, hostel Less than 25 ANEF 25 to 30 ANEF Greater than 30 ANEF School, university Less than 20 ANEF 20 to 25 ANEF Greater than 25 ANEF Hospital, nursing home Less than 20 ANEF 20 to 25 ANEF Greater than 25 ANEF Public building Less than 20 ANEF 20 to 25 ANEF Greater than 30 ANEF Commercial building Less than 25 ANEF 25 to 30 ANEF Greater than 35 ANEF Light industrial Less than 30 ΑΝΕΓ 30 to 40 ΑΝΕΓ Greater than 40 ΑΝΕΓ Other industrial Acceptable in all ANEF zones